Recommendation as Language Processing (RLP): A Unified Pretrain, Personalized Prompt & Predict Paradigm (P5): Experiments

 \textbf{Implementation Details.~} Our P5 model utilizes the pretrained T5 checkpoints ~\cite{2020t5} as backbone.
 According to the size of T5 backbone, we create two versions of P5, namely P5-small (\textbf{P5-S}) and P5-base (\textbf{P5-B}).
-For P5-small, there are $6$ layers for both encoder and decoder, the model dimensionality is $512$ with $8$-headed attention.
+For P5-small, there are $6$ layers for both encoder and decoder, the model dimensionality is $512$ with $8$-headed attention, and the number of parameters is 60.75 million.
 For P5-base, encoder and decoder both have $12$ Transformer blocks.
-The model has an embedding dimensionality of $768$ and a $12$-headed attention.
-For tokenization, we directly use the SentencePiece~\cite{sennrich2016neural} tokenizer with a vocabulary size of $\text{32,128}$ for parsing sub-word units.
+The model has an embedding dimensionality of $768$ and a $12$-headed attention, and the number of parameters is 223.28 million.
+For tokenization, we use the SentencePiece~\cite{sennrich2016neural} tokenizer with a vocabulary size of $\text{32,128}$ for parsing sub-word units.
 We pretrain P5 for $10$ epochs with AdamW optimization~\cite{loshchilov2018decoupled} on four NVIDIA RTX A5000 GPUs.
 The batch size is set to $16$ for P5-base and $32$ for P5-small.
 We choose $1\times 10^{-3}$ as the peak learning rate and set the maximum length of input tokens to $512$.
 The warmup strategy is used to adjust the learning rate during training, the warmup stage is set to be the first 5\% of all iterations.
+When negative sampling is needed for training, we use 1:1 positive vs. negative sampling for both P5 and baselines.

 Our default \emph{pretrain--predict combination} adopts the \textbf{last} prompt in each task family for zero-shot evaluation while all remaining prompts are utilized for multitask prompted pretraining.
-For rating prediction, we use Gaussian sampling to convert original integer scores to float numbers round to $1$ decimal place.
+For rating prediction, we use Gaussian sampling to convert the original integer scores to float numbers rounded to $1$ decimal place.
 In this way, we can avoid overfitting the limited score types.
 After this change, we increase the number of score classes from $5$ to $41$.
 For sequential recommendation, we set the beam size $B$ to $20$.
-For direct recommendation, the beam size is also $20$ and the candidate pool contains $100$ items, which consist of one ground truth item and $99$ sampled negative ones that the user has not interacted with.
+For direct recommendation, the beam size is also $20$ and the candidate pool contains $100$ items, which consist of one ground-truth item and $99$ sampled negative ones that the user has not interacted with.